Eric Bogle: Career

 Another of his best-known songs, "No Man's Land", is also World War I-themed.
-This song is commonly known as "The Green Fields of France", a title it was first given by The Fureys and which has subsequently been used in many further cover versions.
+This song is commonly known as "The Green Fields of France", a title it was first given by the Fureys and which has subsequently been used in many further cover versions.
 The song refers to the traditional Scottish song "Flowers of the Forest" being played over the grave of a World War I soldier.
 Bogle deliberately gave the dead soldier an Irish name ("Willie McBride") as a counter to the anti-Irish sentiment prevalent in Britain during the 1970s.
-This song has been covered by Alex Beaton (with "A Scottish Soldier" from The Water is Wide), Plethyn ("Gwaed ar eu Dwylo" (Blood on their Hands), sung in Welsh from "Blas y Pridd"), Hannes Wader ("Es ist an der Zeit" (It is the Time)), and Dutch folk band Wolverlei as "14-18".
-American folk singer Charlie Zahm also has a version on his album Festival Favorites, as does American Folk Singer Robert Marr on his 2011 album Celticism.
-The lyrics from the song were referred to by former British Prime Minister Tony Blair in 2003 as his favourite anti-war poem.
+The song has been covered by Alex Beaton (with "A Scottish Soldier" from The Water is Wide), Plethyn ("Gwaed ar eu Dwylo" (Blood on their Hands), sung in Welsh from "Blas y Pridd"), Hannes Wader ("Es ist an der Zeit" (It is the Time)), and Dutch folk band Wolverlei as "14-18".
+American folk singer Charlie Zahm also has a version on his album Festival Favorites, as does American folk singer Robert Marr on his 2011 album Celticism.
+The lyrics from the song were referred to by former British prime minister Tony Blair in 2003 as his favourite anti-war poem.

 "As if he Knows" (2001) widens the theme of the wastage of war to describe the sadness of Australian mounted soldiers in Palestine in 1918 as they are obliged to shoot their horses, "who asked so little and gave so much", before embarkation.

 Another notable song on a similar theme, but with a more contemporary setting, is the Troubles-inspired "My Youngest Son Came Home Today", with its tale of a young man killed during fighting in Northern Ireland.
 Notably, the song does not take sides in the conflict; it does not mention whether the title character is a nationalist or loyalist.
 However, the song has been adopted by Nationalists and is now associated with Irish Republicanism.
 When Billy Bragg covered the song, he changed the line "dreams of freedom unfulfilled" (which echoes the language of Nationalists) to "dreams of glory unfulfilled".
-Memorable gigs can be recalled by fellow artists such as Fran Malone who played with Eric in An Rinn in the 1990s.